geopython/pygeoapi/docs/source/data-publishing/index.rst

 Data publishing
 ===============

-Let's start working on integrating data into pygeoapi.  pygeoapi provides the capability to publish vector data, processes, and exposing filesystems of geosaptial data.
+Let's start working on integrating your data into pygeoapi.  pygeoapi provides the capability to publish vector data, processes, and exposing filesystems of geospatial data.

 .. toctree::
    :maxdepth: 2